 Active Release Technique isn’t massage.
 It’s a precise, movement-based therapy designed to break up adhesions in muscles, tendons, ligaments, fascia, and nerves.

-When soft tissues get injured or overused, they often develop scar tissue and adhesions.
+When soft tissues get injured or overused, they develop scar tissue and adhesions.
 These adhesions bind tissues together that should move independently, restricting range of motion and causing pain.
 ART uses specific hand positions and patient movements to isolate and release these restrictions.

 Think of it like this: if your muscles and fascia are supposed to glide smoothly over each other, adhesions are like glue holding them in place.
 ART unsticks them.